schmalls/PowerShell-Docs/scripting/core-powershell/ise/The-ISEOptions-Object.md

 ###  <a name="rdxtc"></a> RestoreDefaultXmlTokenColors\(\)
   Supported in Windows PowerShell ISE 3.0 and later, and not present in earlier versions.

  Restores the default values of the token colors for XML elements that are displayed in Windows PowerShell ISE.
-Also see [XmlTokenColors](#xtc).
+Also see [xmltokencolors](#xtc).

 ```
 # Changes the color of the comments in XML data to red and then restores it to its default value.